 One of the key considerations for students when they contemplate going back to school is flexibility.
 Do you have the time to attend school without missing out on family events, hobbies, exercise and other activities?
 Are you willing to attend college full time, or do you need an option that offers a better balance?

 Committing to a full-time on-campus program means taking a break from your current profession to further your studies.
 If you plan on attending classes during evening hours, you can continue to work full-time, but you sacrifice your personal time with family and friends.

 Online classes offer the flexibility not available in many on-campus programs.
 You don’t have to quit your job or worry about missing out on family time.
 Instead, you can mold your online classes to fit your current schedule.
 You are expected to spend a certain amount of study time per week, participate in class discussions and complete assignments by the deadlines, but generally speaking, you can learn at your own pace and on your own time.
 This makes it easy to continue working and honor other commitments while earning your master’s degree.

 Earn an online degree at Hofstra Law today

 After comparing and contrasting the two options, online learning may be the more convenient and advantageous option.
 If you’re interested in furthering your education in health law and policy, consider enrolling in the online Master of Laws or online Master of Arts in Health Law and Policy program at Hofstra Law.
+We also offer an online Master of Arts in American Legal Studies and an online Master of Laws in American Law for students looking for an advanced education in U.S Law.
 Our programs are 100 percent online and provide the education that can help you advance in your career.

 Both degrees integrate the clinical education that comes with traditional law school curriculum in an innovative online option.
 Each route is designed with flexibility so working professionals don’t have to worry about compromising their learning experience.